bbenchoff/bbenchoff.github.io/pages/IsoTherm.md

     set pins, 1          ; Set pin high nop                  ; Delay for low state
-    set pins, 0          ; Set pin low irq nowait 0         ; Set IRQ 0 for the other SM set pins, 1          ; Set pin high nop                  ; Only want one IRQ
+    set pins, 0          ; Set pin low irq nowait 0         ; Set IRQ 0 for the other SM.
+                         ; This is a non-blocking IRQ, it ; only sets a flag to be read by ; other state machines
+    set pins, 1          ; Set pin high nop                  ; Only want one IRQ
     set pins, 0          ; Set pin low